Media

 Around these two pillars of audiovisual communication, a large number of companies active in the media and communications sectors have set up in Luxembourg, and today constitute an important skills base for the country's economic development.

-Households received access to numerous television programmes by the end of the 1960's.
+Households gained access to numerous television programmes by the end of the 1960s.
 Today, Luxembourg is one of the most cabled countries in Europe.

 In addition to programmes aimed at the residential public, a multitude of audio and audiovisual programmes aimed at other European countries continue to be broadcast from Luxembourg.